 Although the policy can differ between individual countries, in general, criminal conviction checks are not carried out at European borders for foreign travelers coming for short stays for tourism purposes.
 Citizens coming from visa-free countries for a holiday in Europe will normally not be asked about a criminal record.

 However, it’s important to tell the truth in the rare case you are asked about your background by a border official, as lying could only make the situation worse.

-From 2021, travelers from previously visa-exempt countries coming to the Schengen Area will be required to pre-register an ETIAS visa waiver online for short stays.
+From late 2022 onwards, travelers from previously visa-exempt countries coming to the Schengen Area will be required to pre-register an ETIAS visa waiver online for short stays.
 The application process for this electronic travel authorization will involve security checks to pre-identify any public safety risks to Europe.

 Travel to Europe with a Criminal Record with ETIAS

 Once the ETIAS authorization is implemented, travelers from previously visa-exempt countries will be required to complete an ETIAS application online for stays up to 90 days with a 180-day period of any of the 26 Schengen member states.

 The ETIAS requirements will involve having an eligible passport valid for at least 6 months upon entry to the Schengen Area, and will also require applicants to answer a series of questions about security and health matters.